 One of the earliest truffle fairs in Italy is held in Sant' Angelo in Vado in Le Marche.

-Kyle Phillips writes of the Alba Truffle Festival, one of the big ones in Italy.
+The Alba Truffle Festival is one of the big ones in Italy.

 Aolmaia has some information on truffle festivals and can arrange truffled weekends.

 More on White Truffles from Delicious Italy.

 Pisa online has some truffle pictures and information in Italian.